-- Pricing tier (Free, Shared, Basic, Standard, Premium, PremiumV2, Isolated)
+- Pricing tier (Free, Shared, Basic, Standard, Premium, PremiumV2, PremiumV3, Isolated, IsolatedV2)

 The pricing tier of an App Service plan determines what App Service features you get and how much you pay for the plan.
+The pricing tiers available to your App Service plan depend on the operating system selected at creation time.
 There are a few categories of pricing tiers:

 - Shared compute: Free and Shared, the two base tiers, runs an app on the same Azure VM as other App Service apps, including apps of other customers.
 These tiers allocate CPU quotas to each app that runs on the shared resources, and the resources cannot scale out.

-- Dedicated compute: The Basic, Standard, Premium, and PremiumV2 tiers run apps on dedicated Azure VMs.
+- Dedicated compute: The Basic, Standard, Premium, PremiumV2, and PremiumV3 tiers run apps on dedicated Azure VMs.
 Only apps in the same App Service plan share the same compute resources.
 The higher the tier, the more VM instances are available to you for scale-out.

 Similar to other dedicated tiers, three VM sizes are available for this tier:

-For PremiumV2 pricing information, see App Service Pricing.
+For PremiumV3 pricing information, see App Service Pricing.

-To get started with the new PremiumV2 pricing tier, see Configure PremiumV2 tier for App Service.
+To get started with the new PremiumV3 pricing tier, see Configure PremiumV3 tier for App Service.